ThyWoof/UMM-MAC-PathFinderKingMaker/README.md

 1. Create a folder /Applications/Mods.
 This is where you will have to manually unzip any mod you are considering to use.

+2. Backup */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed/UnityEngine.UIModule.dll*.

-2. Download ZIP file from this repo and copy contents into */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed* (ps: you might wanna first backup /Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed/UnityEngine.UIModule.dll as it gets overwritten in the process.
-This is the DLL UMM changes to install all required hooks and allow mods.
+3. Download ZIP file from this repo and copy extracted contents into */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed*.

 TESTED WITH Pathfinder:Kingmaker 2.0.8 only.